logotype

 Highlights of the workshop

-Building on the insights from this internal training, PLANETS has developed external training materials as an introduction to FAIR data & models and Digital Product Passport (DPP).
+Building on the insights from this internal training, PLANETS has developed external training materials as an introduction to DPP.
 These materials include:

-All training materials are available in the PLANETS community on Zenodo under the Creative Commons Attribution 4.0 International licence, allowing for redistribution and reuse with proper credit to the creators.
-You can access them here.
+All training materials are available in the PLANETS community on Zenodo under a Creative Commons Attribution 4.0 International licence, which allows for redistribution and reuse with proper credit to the creators.
+You can access them here (LINK TO BE ADDED), with DOI: xxx (tba).

 Additionally, all recorded sessions can be viewed on the PLANETS YouTube channel.